Good training planning behaviours

-The training plan should be flexible so that it can be adapted for unforeseen circumstances.
-Through discussion between the training officer and the trainee, the training plan should be reviewed and amended as often as is needed.
+Through discussion between you and your training officer, the training plan should be reviewed and amended as often as is needed.

 - Map out when the workplace-based modules will be undertaken over the 3 years.